GTM Engineering

 Total Score = Σ(weight × value).

-Pull twelve months of closed-won and closed-lost deals for win-rate analysis.
-Calculate average win rates for accounts with strong firmographic fit, high intent scores, and other dimensions.
-Dimensions with higher historical correlation to wins earn heavier weighting.
+• Calculate average win rates for accounts with strong firmographic fit, high intent scores, and the other dimensions.

 Adapt weights to your growth motion